pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain.md

 which is **only received by** this node and by that node.

 So we have some kind of problems that we need to solve here.

 You have the problem.
-How do we achieve in this decentralized approach where every node is completely independent, but just exchanging information about possible transactions among each other, how can we actually achieve in the end a status that is shared among all the different nodes?
+How do we achieve in this **decentralized approach** where **every node is completely independent**, but just exchanging information about possible transactions among each other, how can we actually achieve in the end a **status that is shared** among all the different nodes?
 If everybody would just put in his database the information that they get, after five minutes, we would have already a complete **inconsistent state**.
 Here, if you ask that node what's the account of B, they would say 10 and the account of B is 20.
 And if you ask that node, they would say well B and E, they don't have any money.
 We haven't seen anything about it.